MarsBased/marsbased-website-old/_posts/2014-08-22-The-Martians-conquer-the-IronHack.markdown

 ###Second Talk: Bulding Large Webapps That Are Easy to Maintain###

-Two weeks later, Xavi provided a largely comprehensive talk on how to build large web applications to be easily maintainable.
+Two weeks later, Xavi provided a talk on how to build large web applications to be easily maintainable.
 While the presentation dealt mostly with Rails best practices, it contained a fair share of <a href="http://www.urbandictionary.com/define.php?term=lulz&defid=2539255" title="Definition of lulz" target="_blank">lulz</a>.
 At MarsBased we enforce the use of meme-driven presentations.

 <img src="/images/blog/post12b.jpg" alt="Xavi presenting at IronHack" title="Xavi presenting at IronHack" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>Meme-driven technical presentation!</small></p>